Rajnath Singh to visit Vietnam later this month as BrahMos deal gathers pace

 Both countries are also expected to discuss institutionalising strategic coordination through a proposed 2+2 dialogue mechanism involving senior diplomatic and defence officials.

-Vietnam is also among the countries set to participate in the Indian Army’s maiden multilateral in Meghalaya as part of India’s broader Act East outreach.
+Vietnam is also among the countries set to participate in the Indian Army’s maiden multilateral exercise Pragati later this month in Meghalaya as part of India’s broader Act East outreach.